adriens/slack-birthday-BOT/README.md

 You can set in up localy on your workstation, on a server but...the best way is to deploy i ton the cloud... and Travis CI can help, see dedicated section for that.

+# Tips

+To better manage birthdays greetings, you can create a dedicated branch and cron job only on that branch ;-p ...hence you are ready to perform PR on the project.

+Take care to schedule cron in the middle of the morning to get the best effect : it's muc more fun to get a live slack than to discover on when you arrive at the office : nothing beats the Slack "tac tac" with a punching GIF !

 # Acknowledgements

 - Thanks to [Gabriel Pedro](https://github.com/gpedro) for his very efficient [slack-webhook](https://github.com/gpedro/slack-webhook) library, and very kind support on my features requests